Ajay-Research-Lab/Docker/Python/README.md

 This image uses Ubuntu (kinetic-20220602) as the base OS.
 Other softwares installed include:
 - Python (v3.10.7)
 - The list of python packages installed are given in requirements.txt

+# Authors

+* Ajay B Harish

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details